ivanseibel/cs50w-project1-wiki/README.md

 - [x] Index Page: user can click on any entry name to be taken directly to that entry page
 - [x] CI/CD Google Cloud
 - [x] Demo publishing
+- [x] Admin login: create admin session
+- [x] Only admin can create/edit
+- [x] New Page: take user to create a new encyclopedia entry
-- [ ] New Page: take user to create a new encyclopedia entry :construction: :construction_worker: :construction:
+- [ ] Edit Page: take user to edit an existing  entry file :construction: :construction_worker: :construction:
 - [ ] CI/CD AWS
 - [ ] CI/CD Heroku
-- [ ] Edit Page: take user to edit an existing  entry file

 ## TODO